Our security approach

 Server and system backup

-All files in Snobal Cloud are stored in S3 and have a retention period of 90 days after deletion.
-Data stored in the database are backed up daily via database snapshot and has a retention period of 30 days.
+All files in the platform are stored in S3 and have a retention period of 90 days after deletion.
+Data stored in the database are backed up daily via database snapshot and have a retention period of 30 days.

 Supplier and vendor management